 name = "Romeo"

-But now there's a problem: Xcode is showing a red warning symbol next to line three, and it should have drawn a squiggly underline underneath your code.
-If you click the red warning symbol, Xcode will tell you the problem: "Cannot assign to 'let' value 'name'" – which is Xcode-speak for "you're trying to change a constant and you can't do that."
+But now there's a problem: Xcode will show a red warning next to line three, and it should have drawn a red underline underneath your code.
+Xcode’s message is “Cannot assign to value: 'name' is a 'let' constant”, which is Xcode-speak for "you're trying to change a constant and you can't do that."

 So, constants are a great way to make a promise to Swift and to yourself that a value won't change, because if you do try to change it Xcode will refuse to run.
 Swift developers have a strong preference to use constants wherever possible because it makes your code easier to understand.
-In fact, in the very latest versions of Swift, Xcode will actually tell you if you make something a variable then never change it!
+In fact, Xcode will actually tell you if you make something a variable then never change it!

 Important note: variable and constant names must be unique in your code.
 You'll get an error if you try to use the same variable name twice, like this: